Choosing the right prizes for a marketing competition

 In-store interactive games

-In-store interactive marketing is a way of engaging customers, as it invites them to take part in a game based around the brand’s products or services.
+In-store interactive marketing is an even more effective way of engaging customers, as it directly invites them to take part in a game based around the brand’s products or services.

-The participation conditions are not limited to making a purchase in the shop.
-They involve taking part in a contest (makeover, drawing), searching for a mystery item or answering the questions in a quiz on the brand’s history.
+The conditions for participation are no longer limited to making a purchase in the shop, but rather to taking part in a contest (makeover, drawing, etc.), searching for a mystery item on the shelves or correctly answering the questions in a quiz on the history of the brand.

 Omnichannel competitions

-The marketing game makes it easy to build bridges between your communication and distribution channels.
-It’s easy to attract your community or e-commerce customers to your shop.
+The whole point of the marketing game is that it makes it easy to build bridges between your different communication and distribution channels.
+It’s easy to attract your online community or e-commerce site customers to your shop with a competition.

-The brand shares the rules of its competition via a publication on socials, but the conditions for taking part are to visit the shop.
+The principle is simple: the brand shares the rules of its competition via a publication on social networks, but the conditions for taking part or collecting the prizes on offer are to visit the shop.

-Conversely, an in-store interactive game (a photo contest using the brand’s products) can enable the company to grow its online audience and generate UGC.
-To do this, invite participants to share photos on socials using a hashtag created for the occasion.
+Conversely, an in-store interactive game (such as a photo competition using the brand’s products) can enable the company to grow its online audience and generate UGC.
+To do this, simply invite participants to share their photos on social networks using a hashtag created specifically for the occasion.

-In-store competitions are a way of attracting, engaging and retaining shoppers.
-Discover all the Adictiz interactive formats that can be integrated into your in-store shopping experience!
+In-store competitions are an effective way of attracting, engaging and retaining shoppers.
+Discover all the Adictiz interactive formats that can be easily integrated into your in-store shopping experience!

 How can retargeting be used to boost sales?